 An inflatable baby pool and umbrella will keep your baby cool and shaded on the sand. | Little and Lovely

-Umbrellas don’t stay if you don’t know the tricks.
-There are two tools you want for your umbrella.
+Ever struggled to get your umbrella firmly planted in the sand?
+You need this trick.
+There are two tools you want for your umbrella to help it stay up all day long.
 First, you want an Umbrella Sand Anchor.
-This will help keep your umbrella sturdy in the ground.
+This will help keep your umbrella stable, even with the sea breeze.
 Once your umbrella is up, back extra sand around the stand.
 Then wet it.
 Then pack more.
 The wet it…. and so on.
-You also want Hanging Hook Set.
-This keeps things off the ground.
-Great for keys, sunglasses, a phone case or a small item that needs to dry.
+You’ll also want this Hanging Hook Set.
+This keeps all of your stuff off the ground and out of the sand!
+Great for keys, sunglasses, phones, or any other items you need to protect.

 Chill your beach cooler with frozen water bottles instead of ice packs.
 As the day goes on, the ice will thaw and you’ll have another round of refreshing drinks. | Kitchn

-Buy ahead.
-It’s easy to buy shovels, kites, float, and sandcastle buckets at the beach, but if you want to save money but ahead and travel to your beach destination with your beach accessories already in hand.
-I recommend The Dollar Tree.
-If you are not traveling by car, consider shipping your toys (from Amazon) to your beach house door.
+It’s easy to buy shovels, kites, float, and sandcastle buckets at the beach, but if you want to save money, I recommend buying those items from The Dollar Tree and bringing them with you to the beach.
+Stores at the beach are known for marking up their items.
+If you are not traveling by car, consider shipping your toys (from Amazon) to your beach house door!

-I have been trying to not share this idea with you again, but I have to because it’s magical.
+I have been trying to not share this idea with you again, but what can I say — it’s seriously one of the most magical beach hacks I’ve got.
 When your body is covered with sand, apply baby powder.
-It will take it right off.
+It takes it right off.
 Works every time!
+Don’t want to break out the baby powder?
+Check out this sand removing mitt I found on Amazon!
+Such a neat tool.